leandroroser/linux-copilot/Readme.md

 Linux Copilot is a command-line tool for Linux that enables users to generate editable Linux commands using GPT-3.
-These commands can be executed on-the-fly as regular commands within the same terminal, without any fancy UI, providing a pure Linux experience!
+These commands can be executed on-the-fly as regular commands within the same terminal,  providing a pure Linux experience!

 One interesting feature of this terminal is its auto-complete functionality.
 It allows users not only to ask questions but also to edit and execute the generated responses.